Homing and Homing Electronics

 These sensors require a power input of 10-30 VDC to operate.
 Since the Arduino on a CNC machine is 5V, it is not capable of operating these sensors.
 You might think that you could just hook it up to your 24V motor supply, but there are a couple of problems with this.
 Typically, stepper driver modules have optically isolated control inputs to maintain isolation from the machine motor power supply and the Arduino.
 This is a Good Thing, as MS would say.
 If you used the motor power to run the sensors, you would be compromising this isolation since the ground from the sensors and the ground on the Arduino would have to be connected together.
 In addition, it may cause noise and ground loop problems if you tied motor ground and Arduino ground together.
 I don’t recommend doing this no matter how convenient it may seem.

 I usually just use a separate 12V wall wart power supply to run the sensors.
 You can connect the ground from this supply to the Arduino without problems since it is an isolated supply.
+My latest BOB board includes this supply on the board to make it more convenient.
 I have done up a diagram shown below:

 There is a lot going on in the diagram that we will talk about now.
 As you can see, the prox sensors just have their power and ground wires tied together to the incoming 12v supply + and -.
 This is pretty self-explanatory.
 Note that the ground from the power supply/sensors is tied to the Arduino board ground as well.